MCSManager/Documentation/tutorial/simple-reverse-proxy.md

 # Reverse Proxy

-This tutorial uses Nginx for descriptions
+This tutorial demonstrate how to use Nginx as a reverse proxy.

 **Prerequisites**: Nginx installed, MCSManager installed.

 ## Notice

-You don't necessarily need to do this step, and if you don't, then don't do it.
+Reverse proxies are for advanced users.
+This is not required for MCSM to work.
+If you do not know what you are doing, DO NOT PROCEED.

 ## Configure reverse proxy

-The purpose of a reverse proxy is usually to pass all traffic through Nginx for further optimization, etc.
+We use Nginx in this example.

-By default, MCSManager has two programs that need reverse proxy, namely `23333` and `24444` ports.
+By default, MCSManager listens on two ports `23333`(web) and `24444`(daemon).
+(In most cases) you need to reverse proxy both ports for it to work.

-Edit `/etc/nginx/nginx.conf` configuration file (Linux)
+Edit the nginx configurations.
+(Default `/etc/nginx/nginx.conf`).
+The actual location may vary based on your distributions.
+Sample configurations:

 ```conf
 # These are the default configurations of Nginx, please copy them according to your situation.